Listen to Yungblud's hopeful new pop gem 'Weird'

 “The past 18 months were so weird for me.
 I nearly lost my mum in a car accident.
 I was in a relationship and got my heart broken.
 We blew up and got famous really quickly.
 I started from depression and thought about suicide again.”

-Elsewhere, the musician revealed that he’s about to enter “an era of optimism” with his new material.
+Elsewhere, the musician revealed that he was about to enter “an era of optimism” with his new material.
 “I’m not angry anymore.
 The first album was so angry and leading into the EP [2019’s ‘The Underrated Youth’] I got hopeful and now I feel optimistic.”

 Meanwhile, Yungblud has been live-streaming his YouTube series The Yungblud Show throughout the ongoing coronavirus-enforced lockdown.
 During last week’s episode, he was joined by guests Machine Gun Kelly, Travis Barker and Kelly Osbourne.